dschlenk/opennms-cookbook/README.md

 ### Template Overview

-Most configuration files are templated and can be overridden with environment, role, or node attributes.
+Most configuration files that aren't managed with custom resources are templated and can be overridden with environment, role, or node attributes.
 See the default attributes file for a list of configuration items that can be changed in this manner, or keep reading for a brief overview of each template available.
 Default attribute values set to `nil` mean that the file's default value is commented out in the original file and will remain so unless set to a non-nil value.

 Each template can also be overridden in a wrapper cookbook by manipulating the appropriate node attribute.
-For example, if you've got a pretty heavily customized collectd-configuration.xml file and you don't want to move to the custom resource/library cookbook workflow, turn your custom version into a template (append `.erb` to the filename and optionally add some templating logic to it) and add it to `templates/default` in your wrapper cookbook.
-Then set `default[:opennms][:collectd][:cookbook]` to the name of your wrapper cookbook.
-You could also copy all of the templates from this cookbook to your wrapper, edit them all as desired and set `default[:opennms][:default_template_cookbook]` to your wrapper cookbook's name.
+For example, if you've got a pretty heavily customized availability-reports.xml file, turn your custom version into a template (append `.erb` to the filename and optionally add some templating logic to it) and add it to `templates/default` in your wrapper cookbook.
+Then set `default['opennms']['db_reports']['avail']['cookbook']` to the name of your wrapper cookbook.
+You could also copy all of the templates from this cookbook to your wrapper, edit them all as desired and set `default['opennms']['default_template_cookbook']` to your wrapper cookbook's name.

 If you want to skip some of the templates you can use `edit_resource` to set the action to :nothing.
 Example: